 Roasting nuts does modify some of the available nutrients, for instance B group vitamins and Vitamin E are not heat stable, thus their values are reduced during roasting.
 Some polyunsaturated fats may be converted to saturated fats when heated but the change is minimal.

 Nuts roasted in oil only contain around 5% more fat than raw nuts.
 As nuts are so dense, they actually absorb very little of the oil they’re roasted in.
 Roasting also tends to add more crunch and nutty depth of flavour we all love.

 What vegetable oils do you use to roast your nuts?

 We choose between either high oleic sunflower oil (rich in monounsaturated healthy fats), or canola oil to gently roast our cashews and peanuts.
 All other nuts are dry roasted to really bring out their natural flavour.

-I am retailer – do you sell wholesale?
+I am a retailer – do you sell wholesale?

 Yes, we partner with two main distributor groups across Australia